-- 1. The following are criteria for awarding academic letters and pins: - 2.
+The following are criteria for awarding academic letters and pins:

 All academic achievement points must be accumulated by full-time students from the Mount Vernon City Schools and/or transfer students from another public or chartered private school.
 Transfer students must provide a transcript adjusted to a 4.0 grading scale.
-In addition, transfer students from another public or chartered private school are responsible for providing past nine week grade cards to the Guidance Office by April 1.
-Per Board Policy 9270, students entering from a non-chartered school, home school or foreign school shall have no established grade point average (GPA) or class rank upon arrival to MVHS.
-Their GPA will begin after they have completed two (2) - 3.
-A student must accumulate twenty (20) points to be awarded an academic letter.
+In addition, transfer students from another public or chartered private school are responsible for providing past nine week grade cards to the Guidance Office by the end of the 3rd nine weeks.
+Per Board Policy 9270, students entering from a non-chartered school or home school or shall have no established grade point average (GPA) or class rank upon arrival to MVHS.
+Their GPA will begin after they have completed two (2) semesters at MVHS.

+- 2. A student must accumulate twenty (20) points to be awarded an academic letter.
 This letter will be based upon points earned by the end of the third nine weeks grading period and will be presented at the Academic Awards Ceremony in May.
-If a senior earns a first or second award letter during his/her fourth nine weeks, the award can be requested at the end of the 4th nine weeks through the Guidance Office. - 4.
+If a senior earns an award letter during his/her fourth nine weeks, can be requested at the end of the 4th nine weeks through the Main Office. - 3.
 A student will receive a secondary award for each twenty (20) points accumulated beyond the original twenty points.
-These awards will also be based upon points earned by the end of the third nine weeks grading period and presented at the Academic Awards Ceremony in May. - 5.
-An academic letter will be awarded to foreign exchange students who accumulate thirteen (13) points while a Mount Vernon High School student. - 6.
-The points may be accumulated from the following areas:

-A. Academic Achievement -
+These awards will also be based upon points earned by the end of the third nine weeks grading period and presented at the Academic Awards Ceremony in May. - 4.
+The points may be accumulated from the following areas: - A. Academic Achievement -